sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Ubuntu 14.04 on x86 (64-bit).
 Make sure that the {{{dpkg-dev}}} package is installed.
 Tested on [[http://build.sagemath.org/sage/buildslaves/snapperkob|snapperkob]]

 === Mac OS X ===
+For the most up to date version see http://build.sagemath.org/#/workers any differences between this list and what is listed below should be reported to [[http://groups.google.com/group/sage-support|sage-support@googlegroups.com]].
  * OSX 10.6 (Snow Leopard) 64-bit, with XCode 3.
 Tested on [[http://build.sagemath.org/sage/buildslaves/bsd-1|bsd]]
  * OSX 10.9 (Mavericks) 64-bit, wich XCode 5.1.1.
 Tested on [[http://build.sagemath.org/sage/buildslaves/volker-desktop-osx|volker-osx]]

 === Solaris SPARC 32-bit ===
+For the most up to date version see http://build.sagemath.org/#/workers any differences between this list and what is listed below should be reported to [[http://groups.google.com/group/sage-support|sage-support@googlegroups.com]].
  * Solaris 10 on SPARC processors in 32-bit mode.
 You need to use the '''Solaris linker''' in /usr/ccs/bin/ld (this is normally the default), the GNU linker is not supported.
 Tested on [[http://build.sagemath.org/sage/buildslaves/mark-1|mark]]

 == Expected to work ==